E-commerce

 Best practices

-• Close the loop with customers: explain what changed when relevant.
+• Close the loop on the client side: explain what has changed when appropriate.

-• Document decisions: to avoid rehashing the same debate three months later.
+• Document decisions: so you don't have to have the same debate three months later.

 Mistake